 Work permits are required for the following tasks:

-The online SharePoint Permits to Work can be accessed on the SharePoint CIS Partners site.
+The online SharePoint Permits to Work can be accessed on the partners site.

 You may use your University email address and password to access this site.
 If you are a contractor, you may have to request access and create a personal or organisational Microsoft account.
-To request access, please write to firstname.lastname@example.org.
+To request access, please refer to the section ‘partners site’ on this page.

 The SharePoint Permits to Work application process involves three stakeholders and two consecutive approvals: